cuemacro/findatapy/README.md

 * Required: Python 3.4, 3.5
 * Required: pandas, numpy etc.
 * Recommended: Bloomberg Python Open API
-    * To use Bloomberg you will need to have a licence
+    * To use Bloomberg you will need to have a licence (either to access Desktop API or Server API)
     * Use experimental Python 3.4 version from Bloomberg http://www.bloomberglabs.com/api/libraries/
     * Also download C++ version of Bloomberg API and extract into any location
         * eg. C:\blp\blpapi_cpp_3.9.10.1